Boeing plane deliveries down 72% in August as MAX grounding weighs

 The planemaker has said it expects to receive certification from the Federal Aviation Administration by October to put the jets back in the air.

-Boeing is still playing catch up with European rival Airbus SE (AIR.PA), which remains ahead with combined deliveries of 500 aircraft for the first eight months of 2019.
+Boeing is still playing catch up with European rival Airbus SE, which remains ahead with combined deliveries of 500 aircraft for the first eight months of 2019.
 Airbus delivered 207 of its A320neo jets, which competes with the 737 MAX.

 Net orders after cancellations were a negative 85 aircraft so far this year for Boeing, compared with 95 for Airbus.

-(Graphic: Airbus leads on deliveries, Boeing plays catch up png, here)
+(Graphic: Airbus leads on deliveries, Boeing plays catch up, here)

 Reporting by Sanjana Shivdas in Bengaluru; editing by Patrick Graham and Saumyadeb Chakrabarty